zuckung/endless-sky-plugins/README.md

 <br>

-Adds the new system 'Pug Zak', near 'Pug Iyek' in Wanderer space.
+Adds the new system 'Mego Pug', in eastern Bunrodea space.
 There you can farm rare spawning Arfectas and other more common Pug ships, without ruining your Pug reputation.<br>

 <br>